s070s/github-dashboard/README.md

 ## Issues
 Querying Github to get results sorted by stars is not possible<br>
-so i get everything and sort/paginate in the client
+so i get everything and sort/paginate in the client<br>

 ## Time spent
 10/6 1 hour<br>